hash-bash/NASA-Jet-Engine-RUL-Prediction-Notebook/README.md

 # NASA Jet Engine Remaining Useful Life (RUL) Prediction Notebook
-Prediction of Remaining Useful Life (RUL) of NASA Turbofan Jet Engine dataset using libraries such as Numpy, Matplotlib and Pandas.
+Prediction of Remaining Useful Life (RUL) using NASA Turbofan Jet Engine dataset with the help of libraries such as Numpy, Matplotlib and Pandas.
 Prediction is done by training a model using Keras (TensorFlow).

 ### Dataset characteristics: